 Exercise can benefit a woman’s mental and physical health during pregnancy, and it may give the newborn a healthier start, too.
-Despite this, studies suggest that only about 40% of pregnant women exercise.
+Despite this, studies suggest that only about

 An exercise slot does not need to be lengthy.
 Women can, for example, exercise five times a week for 30 minutes or 10 times a week for 15 minutes.

 Those who were doing more vigorous activity, such as running, before becoming pregnant can usually continue with their existing regimen, although they should check first with their doctor.

 - brisk walking